So follow Irantourism’s article to learn more about Iran’s public transport and public means.

 Conventional Public transport means in Iran!

-- Bus: the most conventional of public transport, available in almost every city.
+- The bus is the most convenient public transport available in almost every city.
 To use them, you must have a credit card (obtainable from the ticket booth at bus stops) or pay the driver in cash.
 The lines of the buses are set, but no clear map is mostly available to guide the passengers.
 So you need to ask the locals and the drivers for help and more info.
-Make sure you notify the driver at your destination stop, or he might miss it.
+Ensure you notify the driver at your destination stop, or he might miss it.

-- Minibuses: usually, on the routes (especially urban places) where no bus or subway is available, the minibuses operate to fill the gap.
+- Minibusses: usually, on routes (especially in urban places) where no bus or subway is available, the minibusses operate to fill the gap.
 They have predetermined routes as the buses do, but the stops aren’t clear.
 This means you can ask them to stop wherever is suitable for you.
-They usually only board passengers at the beginning or the end of the route and won’t start moving until all the seats are filled.
-Unfortunately, the problem with this kind of public transport is that the ways of these minibuses are unclear to irregular passengers and you need to ask around to find the right minibus for your destination.
+They usually only board passengers at the route’s beginning or end and won’t move until all the seats are filled.
+Unfortunately, the problem with this kind of public transport is that the ways of these minibusses are unclear to irregular passengers, and you need to ask around to find the right minibus for your destination.
 Remember that the drivers only accept cash!

 - Taxi and Snapp: the last choice of public transport or shared taxi in Iran is to hire a cab or get a Snapp (Iranian version of Uber).
 This kind of shared taxi in Iran is usually reachable from the agencies, or you can hire one if you see them around you.
-They are traditionally cars in colours of solid yellow, green or white with strips of black.
+They are traditionally cars in colors of solid yellow, green, or white with strips of black.
 Make sure you agree on the price before you get in the car.
-Also, you might get your hands on a cab by dialling 133 or 1829 in most cities.
+Also, you might get a cab by dialing 133 or 1829 in most cities.
 But of course, you need to speak Farsi with the clerk over the phone.

-In another article, you can find out more about Snapp and the taxi apps in Iran.
+In another article, you can learn more about Snapp and the taxi apps in Iran.